Do you want to add a custom field to your WooCommerce checkout page?

 3. Minimize user effort

-Enable pre-fill fields or address suggestions to minimize user’s effort.
+Enable pre-fill fields or address suggestions to minimize the user’s effort.
 Use dropdowns, radio buttons, or checkboxes to reduce typing errors.

 FunnelKit Funnel Builder leverages tools like Google Address Autocomplete to help users fill out their addresses faster.